desec-io/draft-dukhovni-resolver-agility/draft-dukhovni-resolver-agility.md

 {#requirements}
 # Requirements on Signature Algorithms Present in DNSSEC Zones and Answers

+RFC 4035 Sec.
+4.3: Definitions for Secure, Insecure, Bogus, Indeterminate
+Secure: has chain of trust
+Insecure: RRset lies in unsigned zone or decendant of unsigned zone
+Bogus: resolver believes there ought to be a chain of trust

+## Signer Requirements

+- RFC 4035 Sec.
+2.2: The apex DNSKEY RRset
+   itself MUST be signed by each algorithm appearing in the DS RRset located at the delegating parent (if any).
+- RFC 6840 Sec.
+5.11: The presence of an algorithm in either a zone's DS or DNSKEY RRset signals that that algorithm is used to sign the entire zone.
+      ...
+      It is possible to add algorithms at the DNSKEY that aren't in the DS record, but not vice versa.

+## Validator Requirements

+- RFC 4035 Sec.
+5: Validator uses local configuration or relevant (Secure) DS records to determine if it "SHOULD believe that a zone is signed".
+I.e., if configuration or DS record is present, Insecure status is ruled out.
+In contrast, RFC 4035 Sec.
+4.3 (Definition Insecure) makes explicit that Insecure RRsets may or may not be signed, so that the presence of signature cannot be used to determine the zone's security status.

+- RFC 4035 Sec.
+5.5: Mandate to SERVFAIL if none of the RRSIGs can be validated

+- RFC 4035 Sec.
+5.2: Mandate to Insecure if no DS algo is supported

+- RFC 4035 Sec.
+5: resolver SHOULD believe that a zone is signed if the resolver has been configured with public key information for the zone, or if the zone's parent is signed and the delegation from the parent contains a DS RRset.

+- RFC 6840 Sec.
+5.11: Validators
+   SHOULD accept any single valid path.
+They SHOULD NOT insist that all algorithms signaled in the DS RRset work, and they MUST NOT insist that all algorithms signaled in the DNSKEY RRset work.
+- RFC 6840 Sec.
+5.2: In brief, DS records
+   using unknown or unsupported message digest algorithms MUST be treated the same way as DS records referring to DNSKEY RRs of unknown or unsupported public key algorithms.
+- RFC 6840 Sec.
+5.2:
+    In other words, when determining the security status of a zone, a validator disregards any authenticated DS records that specify unknown or unsupported DNSKEY algorithms.
+If none are left, the zone is treated as if it were unsigned.

 [[ Explain algorithm agility for DS records and that if a supported combination of signature and hash algorithms is found there, the resolver MUST check that the zone apex DNSKEY RRset has at least one valid signature made with a key